jvmallow/jvmallow.github.io/_posts/2025-05-31-Science_Anxiety.md

 “Science Anxiety, Science Attitudes, and Constructivism: A Binational Study,” F. Bryant, H. Kastrup, M. Udo, N. Hislop, R. Shefner, and J. Mallow, Journal of Science Education and Technology 22, 432-448 (2013).

+“Gender Roles in Science,”(in Danish) H. Kastrup and J. V. Mallow.
+In Introduction to Science Studies, ed.
+M. K. Sillasen (2014).

+We have also published in Danish.